Gavilanes de Matamoros

-Gavilanes de Matamoros Fútbol Club, simply known as Gavilanes, is a Mexican professional football club based in Matamoros, Tamaulipas, that competes in the Liga Premier, the third level division of Mexican football.
+Gavilanes de Matamoros Fútbol Club, simply known as Gavilanes, is a Mexican professional football club based in Matamoros, Tamaulipas, that competes in the Liga Premier - Serie A, the third level division of Mexican football.

 History

 The team was founded in August 2011, taking the place of the team Hogar de Matamoros.
-It played its first match in Third Division on August 21, 2011 against Orinegros de Ciudad Madero, the final score was 1–0 in favor of Orinegros.
+It played its first match in the Tercera División de México on August 21, 2011 against Orinegros de Ciudad Madero, the final score was 1–0 in favor of Orinegros.
 On August 26, the club was officially presented by Horacio García, with Jorge Alberto Hinojosa being the team's first technical director.

-In August 2017, Gavilanes de Matamoros began to participate in the Serie A of the Liga Premier de México (Second Division), after acquiring an expansion franchise.
+In August 2017, Gavilanes de Matamoros began to participate in the Serie A of the Segunda División de México, after acquiring an expansion franchise.

+On July 1, 2026, the team went on hiatus due to financial problems, although maintaining the possibility of returning to participate in the future, only if conditions improve.